fhnw-hpcp/HS25/05_Assignment/README.md

 ## Group Work

-You may work in groups of up to 4 students.
+You may work in groups of 2 to 4 students.
 - A group of 2 must implement at least 2 different strategies.
 - A group of 4 must implement at least 4 different strategies.